|

 resource that should not be allowed to just "die" as

-the then publishers were about to let it do.
+the then publishers were about to let happen.
 As publishers, they

 returned the magazine to regular quarterly publication, emphasizing